-Units and personnel from the U.S. Navy and the Japan Maritime Self-Defense Force (JMSDF) conclude bilateral advanced warfighting training (BAWT) exercise March 6.
+YOKOSUKA, Japan (Feb.
+28, 2020) – Units and personnel from the U.S. Navy and the Japan Maritime Self-Defense Force (JMSDF) kicked off a bilateral advanced warfighting training (BAWT) exercise Feb.
+29.

-Training exercises like BAWT 2021 help develop regional capabilities between U.S. Navy and JMSDF.
-These capabilities provide layered defensive options aimed at protecting joint interests and those of their allies and partners.
-The participating forces exercised a wide range of capabilities and demonstrated the inherent flexibility of our combined forces.
+BAWT 2020 supports the U.S. Navy and JMSDF mission to develop regional capabilities that provide layered defensive options to protect their interests and those of their allies and partners.
+The participating forces will exercise a wide range of capabilities and demonstrate the inherent flexibility of combined forces.
 These capabilities range from maritime security operations to more complex anti-submarine and air defense exercises.

-BAWT used realistic, shared training scenarios to enhance the ability of the U.S. Navy and JMSDF to work together to confront any contingency.
+BAWT enhances the ability of the U.S. Navy and JMSDF to work together to confront any contingency.
 BAWT prepares forces to provide the ready, credible deterrence that stabilizes the Indo-Pacific, and promotes peace and prosperity for all nations throughout the region.

 DESRON 15 is the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.